 Before you’ve even arrived, your top concern will probably be where you are going to live.
-If you don’t have a lot of time to find an apartment to rent yourself, or you just need some help, you may want to use the services of a relocation company, for example Relocation Belgium.
+If you don’t have a lot of time for finding a rental apartment in Ghent, or you just need some help, you may want to use the services of a relocation company, for example Relocation Belgium.
 They are specialised in moving people to Belgium and will take care of everything for you (finding a place to live and beyond).
 But if you choose to make a move to Ghent independently, then this page covers where to look for a place to live, as well as what costs and steps are involved.

-- Realo is the website (and app) to use if you’re looking to rent your own place (not shared) for one year+.
+- Realo is the website (and app) to use if you’re trying to find a rental apartment in Ghent by yourself (not shared) for one year+.

 - It is an independent company with an English version that lists properties by all the main estate agents so you don’t have to sign up with each one individually.